laforge49/JActor2/README.md

 all pending requests sent by that request are canceled.
 - The application logic of a request can explicitly cancel a request or all pending requests.

-Of course, there may be some cases where just canceling a request will corrupt the state of a reactor.
+Of course, there may be some cases where just canceling a request might corrupt the state of a reactor.
 But the application logic has the option of overriding the AsyncRequest.onCancel method.

 Most cancellations occur when a reactor has outstanding requests and an uncaught RuntimeException occurs.